giovannitakeshisesta/South-Park-The-Game/readme.md

 }
 ```
 <br />
-The move() function of the Cow class, move each cow:
+The move() function of the Cow class moves each cow:

 - on the X axis, towards right,